Quirinus/MXLU_Documentation/README.md

 - (CG) : Check if all the RWs r up to date or they need to be checked from file and corrected.
 - (CG) : add a 3rd column to the "Items with Oskill List" & "Items with procs list" and list the item name/type in that column instead of sticking it with item name.
 (Q) fix the css for it (3rd column), then use regexp to auto split the 2 columns into 3.
 - (CG) : Add t1-t6 pocs and skills in "proc/Oskill from items page" and made them as hovetext just like shield's block.
 (Q): or add a radio button: show all tiers, show only T6?
+- gems and runes, bg/shadow: http://www.medianxl.com/t6774-poll-items-with-no-transparent-background#183234 , http://www.medianxl.com/t6739p70-mxlu-xvc-docs-2-94-unfinished#183051
+- check if on hover images in the SU page are cached once they're first loaded. maybe make them all precache with a loop that places them in a hidden div.
+- add maps from quest reference to main uber pages as well?
+- maybe add on hover explanations for -% All Enemy Resistances, +% Spell Damage, +% All Resists?

 DONE:
 - Pester Marco to explain in more detail about the new Amazon faster cast rate with staves and 2h weapons.
 Then update the note on the Amazon page if necessary.